HIV | PANNA

 Background: The study goal was to describe etravirine pharmacokinetics during pregnancy and postpartum in HIV-infected women.

 Methods: IMPAACT P1026s and PANNA are on-going, non-randomized, open-label, parallel-group, multi-center phase-IV prospective studies in HIV-infected pregnant women.
+Intensive steady-state 12-h pharmacokinetic profiles were performed from 2nd trimester through postpartum.
+Etravirine was measured at two labs using validated ultra performance liquid chromatography (detection limits: 0.020 and 0.026 mcg/mL).

 Substantially lowered dolutegravir exposure in a treatment-experienced perinatally HIV-1-infected pregnant woman